Recipe Overview

 Once you have these two ingredients prepped, this casserole is really simple.
 Just mix everything together and bake it.

-Preheat your oven and grease a 9 x 13 inch baking dish with a light misting of nonstick spray.
+Preheat the oven.
+Preheat your oven and grease a 9 x 13-inch baking dish with a light misting of nonstick spray.

 Use an electric mixer to really blend everything together.
 It should be smooth and creamy.

+Top with cheese and bake.
 Sprinkle on the remaining cheese.
 Put the dish into the oven and bake the casserole until it’s hot and lightly browned.
 It will take about 50 minutes.
-Garnish with toppings!
-I always think toppings are the best part.

-- Have some leftover mashed potatoes but not 6 cups?
-Cut the recipe in half and use a smaller baking dish.
+- Make a smaller batch.
+If you happen to have some leftover mashed potatoes but not 6 cups, this recipe is a good way to repurpose those leftovers.
+Simply cut this recipe in half and use a smaller baking dish.

-- Make a vegetarian version of loaded mashed potatoes.
-Simply omit the bacon or use a plant-based bacon instead.
+- Try a vegetarian version.
+Omit the bacon or use a plant-based bacon instead.
 If you want to add smoky flavor without bacon, sprinkle smoked paprika on top of the casserole before baking or mix it into the potatoes.

-- Looking for a different vegetable casserole?
+- Make a different vegetable casserole.
 Try my homemade green bean casserole (it has bacon and cheese, too!).
 A lot of people really love this cheesy Brussels sprouts au gratin hot dish or scalloped sweet potatoes with bacon and Gruyère.

 If you have a couple cups of potato casserole leftover, make potato patties.
 Mix in a half cup flour, form into patties and fry in butter or oil until golden brown.
 No additional seasonings or cheese need to be added because it’s all in there already.